Toloka/docs/en/guide/concepts/skipped-assignments.md

 - **task suites skipped in a row** — The number of task suites skipped in a row.||
 ||**then** | Action to perform for the **If** condition:

+- **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
+Only the requester can view the reason.

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
 Only the requester can view the reason.

     If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's task suite responses is not saved after the ban is lifted.
 The skill value is based on new task suite responses.

-- **accept user's answers** — Requires the [manual review](offline-accept.md) option to be set.
+- **accept all assignments from this Toloker in the pool** — Requires the [manual review](offline-accept.md) option to be set.

     Useful if the Toloker completes most tasks well.
 Example: The Toloker completed more than 80% of the tasks correctly and you are satisfied with this result.
 The rule will work automatically and accept all task suite responses in the pool.

-- **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
-Only the requester can view the reason.

 - **assign skill value** — Assign a fixed value to the [skill](nav.md).||
 |#